Air-fryer Cod Cakes with Tartar Sauce

 - Spray the cakes lightly with olive or avocado oil.
 Then, cook them at 375F for 6 minutes.
 Flip them over and spray the other sides lightly.
 Cook for an additional 6 minutes until browned.

-- Remove cod cakes to a plate and top with lots of tartar sauce and additional fresh dill, if desired.
-Enjoy immediately!
+- Remove cod cakes to a plate and squeeze a generous amount of lemon juice over them.
+This is very important for flavour balancing!
+Serve with homemade tartar sauce and more fresh dill, if desired.
+Enjoy!